-- 73. It is emphasized that the revisions to the Strategic Plan require the active engagement of all Parties and stakeholders on the basis of robust scientific evidence.
+- 74. The updated and revised Strategic Plan is considered important, not only as a framework for action under the Convention itself, but also to facilitate outreach to a broader community that needs to be engaged for effective implementation of the Convention to occur.
+It is generally agreed that the Plan should highlight the links among biodiversity, ecosystem services and human well-being, including through the economic value of biodiversity and ecosystem services, and the importance for poverty eradication and the Millennium Development Goals.
+Moreover, the Plan should address the direct and indirect drivers of biodiversity loss and integrate biodiversity considerations into relevant sectoral and cross-sectoral policies, programmes and strategies and planning processes.
+The Plan should take into account and respond to the current context of global climate change, economic crisis and related challenges and opportunities while seeking to promote the sustainable use of biodiversity and ensuring that efforts to support biodiversity do not decrease. - 75.
+It is emphasized that the revisions to the Strategic Plan requires the active engagement of all Parties and stakeholders on the basis of robust scientific evidence.
 The new plan should address the gaps identified in previous reviews of implementation and build upon the existing Strategic Plan and associated framework while improving the coherence between the information contained in these documents.
-Like the existing Strategic Plan, the new Plan should be captured in a short, focused document. - 74.
-It is widely viewed that the Plan should include a long-term vision (or 2050 Target) and a shorter term mission (2020 Biodiversity Target), perhaps with an interim 2015 Target linked to the 2015 targets of the MDGs.
+Like the existing Strategic Plan, the new Plan should be captured in a short, focused document. - 76.
+It is widely viewed that the Plan should include a long-term vision (or 2050 target) and a shorter-term mission (2020 biodiversity target), perhaps with an interim 2015 target linked to the 2015 targets of the Millennium Development Goals.
 The short- and long-term targets should be inspiring and stimulate action across society.
-The 2020 Target should be ambitious however realistic and measurable, developed on the basis of scientific evidence.
-Generally, it is considered that the post-2010 Target should not be less ambitious that the current target.
-In fact, even though the current target of reducing biodiversity loss appears unlikely to be achieved by 2010, more ambitious targets (for example, to halt and/or reverse biodiversity loss) are being proposed for 2020. - 75.
-Many views suggest that the new Plan should have a greater focus on the practical implementation of the Convention and, in this context, should: - Include mechanisms to support implementation, capacity development and monitoring of implementation; - Address the need for new and additional financial resources, through the Resource Mobilization Strategy; - Prioritize communication and outreach; - Allow for a more systematic evidence-based review of implementation to elucidate better lessons learned; and - Provide a framework for the establishment of national, and, where possible, quantitative, targets, that Parties can implement according to their own priorities. - 76.
+The 2020 target should be ambitious however realistic and measurable, developed on the basis of scientific evidence.
+Generally, it is considered that the post-2010 target should not be less ambitious that the current target.
+In fact, even though the current target of reducing biodiversity loss appears unlikely to be achieved by 2010, more ambitious targets (for example, to halt and/or reverse biodiversity loss) are being proposed for 2020. - 77.
+Many views suggest that the new Plan should have a greater focus on the practical implementation of the Convention and, in this context, should: - (a) Include mechanisms to support implementation, capacity development and monitoring of implementation; - (b) Address the need for new and additional financial resources, through the Resource Mobilization Strategy; - (c) Prioritize communication and outreach; - (d) Allow for a more systematic evidence-based review of implementation to elucidate better lessons learned; and - (e) Provide a framework for the establishment of national, and, where possible, quantitative, targets, that Parties can implement according to their own priorities. - 78.
 In order to be effective, all of this would need to be reflected in the multi-year programme of work of the Conference of the Parties (MYPOW).